 JavaScript Drag and Drop example 2

-This post shows how to use Drag and Drop library described in my previous post Drag and drop table content with JavaScript.
+This post shows how to use REDIPS.drag library described in post Drag and drop table content with JavaScript.
 HTML table is stylized to have left column with content, main table and message line.
-Elements on the left side (green and orange) should be placed to the coloured table cells.
-After elements are correctly sited, appropriate message will be displayed.
-Please try ...
+Elements on the left side (green and orange) should be placed to the colored table cells.
+After element is correctly sited, appropriate message will be displayed.
+Please try …

 Now follows HOWTO.
-First step is to include Drag and drop library from redips2.tar.gz package.
-Package contains source code (well commented) and compressed file redips-drag-min.js ready for production.
+First step is to include drag and drop library from redips2.tar.gz package.
+Package contains source code and compressed file redips-drag-min.js ready for production.

 <script type="text/javascript" src="/my/redips-drag-min.js"></script>

 And the second step is to initialize / configure REDIPS.drag library.
 Only initialization is mandatory (other properties will have default values).
 You can see how to define destination table cells for green and orange elements.
-It's possible to define destination cells for each dragged element.
-At the beginning, left column contains green and orange elements with id="green" and id="orange".
+It is also possible to define destination cells for each dragged element.
+At the beginning, left column contains green and orange elements with id=”green” and id=”orange”.
 This elements are defined to clone two elements.
-Cloned elements will get id greenc0 / greenc1 and orangec0 / orangec1.
+Cloned elements will get id greenc0, greenc1 and orangec0, orangec1.

-rd = REDIPS.drag; // reference to the REDIPS.drag class
+rd = REDIPS.drag; // reference to REDIPS.drag lib

 // initialization